thurstonian/ThurstyUtilities/README.md

 ### Remove-WindowsHelloPin

+**CURRENTLY NOT WORKING, USE AT YOUR OWN RISK**

 Attempts to remove Windows Hello pins from the local computer.

-### Set-LAPSPassword
+### Restart-OneLog

-Gets the currently active LAPS password for a given computer.

-Parameters:
-- ComputerName (Required)
+Restarts the ITS OneLog client on the local computer.

 ### Stop-Umbrella